openpubkey/openpubkey/docs/pktoken.md

 We have included in an Cosigner signature in this example to show what it looks like.
 Given that the Cosigner signature does not not differ much between examples we have omitted it from the other examples.
 Note that PK Tokens can function without a Cosigner signature, it is a part of the protocol that a verifier can choose to require or not require.

-### GQ Signed Nonce-bound PK Tokens
+### GQ Signed Nonce-Commitmnt PK Tokens - Google Example

-This PK Token is for the same Google account as the prior example including the same use of the nonce-commitment, the only difference is that we have replaced RSA signature issued by Google with a GQ Signature.
+This PK Token is for the same Google account as the prior example including the same use of the nonce-commitment, the only difference is that we have replaced Google's RSA signature and protected header with a GQ Signature.

 ```JSON